BCcampus/excel-export/README.md

 1. Upload `excel-export.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the "Excel Export" menu item located under the Settings menu
+3. Click on the "Excel Export" menu item located under the Tools menu

 ## Screenshots ##